codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Scripts

 Scripts specify what kind of application is built.
-This is where you can specify the commands to [test](../testing-yaml/testing/), build and [code sign](../code-signing-yaml/signing) your project.
+This is where you can specify the commands to [test](../testing-yaml/testing/), build and code sign your project (see our documentation for [iOS code signing](../code-signing-yaml/signing-ios) and [Android code signing](../code-signing-yaml/signing-android)).
 You can also run shell (`sh`) scripts directly in your `.yaml` file, or run scripts in other languages by defining the language with a shebang line or by launching a script file present in your repository.

     scripts:
       - flutter test